amineDaouma/project-3/frontend/README.md

 1. ~~Disable routing to login and signup page if you're already loggedin~~
 1. Reset password function
 1. Add close button for active create routine
+1. check for empty submission in Create Routine